April 5, 2023

 How will the rewards benefit your business?

 When you ask for referrals on a personal level, you need to make it easy and okay for them to share.
 You might want to put wording together for them that they can tweak.
-Just make sure the reward is juicy enough as someone is putting their name and reputation on the line.
+Just make sure the reward is juicy enough as your customer is putting their name and reputation on the line.

 Make the referral scheme double-sided